FMJansen/fmjansen.com/index.md

 # Floris Jansen

-I’m a designer & developer.
+I’m a designer, developer and [PhD student](/posts/started-phd/) at iHub/Radboud University.
 I care about inclusion, accessibility, privacy and sustainability.
 {: .intro}

 ## I wrote about